Holographic Transmitarray Antenna with linear Polarization in X band: Holographic Transmitarray Description

 \section{Holographic Transmitarray Description}

 The following steps summarize the procedure of designing a holographic transmitarray: 1- designing the mathematical hologram and sampling it with a sampling rate associated with the cell periodicity to obtain the interferogram 2- Implementing the impedance (admittance) description of the hologram by using quasi-periodic unit cells.
-The mathematical hologram is obtained from Eq.(5).
-For a linear space feed holographic transmitarray antenna, the reference wave is a spherical wave emitted by the horn antenna, and the object wave is a plane wave with a directed beam at ($\theta_0$,$\phi_0$), as defined in Eq.(6) and Eq.(7), where $\hat{r}_i=x_i\hat{x}+y_i\hat{y}+z_i\hat{i}$ and $\hat{r}_o=(x_i\sin(\theta_0)\cos(\phi_0)+y_i\sin(\theta_0)\cos(\phi_0)+z_i\cos(\phi_0))$.
-By substituting Eq.(6) and Eq.(7) in Eq.(5), the mathematical hologram is obtained in Eq.(8).
-Note that ($x_f$,$y_f$,H) designates for the feed position.
+The mathematical hologram is obtained from Eq.(5) \cite{a4}, so the problem is with the practical realization of the hologram.
+In Ref.
+10, the utilization of artificial impedance surfaces with modulated dimensions is proposed to solve this problem.
+According to Eq.(5), the holographic interference pattern is purely amplitude while it contains the phase information of the interfered waves \cite{a14}.

+The parameters X and M are arbitrary average impedance (admittance) value and arbitrary modulation depth, respectively.
+These values must be assigned so that the impedance (admittance) distribution of the hologram can be correctly implemented by the unit cell.
+After sampling the mathematical hologram (described by Eq.(5)), the usable impedance (admittance) distribution is obtained, making the realization of the hologram possible in the form of an array of quasi-periodic unit cells with variable patch size.
+The cell's patch size is determined to meet the local impedance (admittance) value of the hologram surface.
+Also, its dimensions (sampling rate) are determined to satisfy the Nyquist rate.